 Gloucester or Cheltenham, we have seen this debate rage on for years, never finding a satisfactory conclusion, both are similarly sized towns in the Gloucestershire region.
 Both hold their own events and have their own culture, but which one is truly the right one for you to spend your time and money in?

-Well we have decided to compare the two directly on 3 basis; the living costs, things to do and the general crime rate of the area.
-This is due to these being the 3 core tenets that seem to work themselves into the conversations of anyone when it comes to moving into unfamiliar territory, let’s have a look shall we?
+Well, we have decided to compare the two directly on 3 bases; the living costs, things to do and the general crime rate of the area.
+This is due to these being the 3 core tenets that seem to work themselves into the conversations of anyone when it comes to moving into unfamiliar territory, let’s have a look, shall we?

 - Gloucester Cathedral